Introjection (Neon Genesis Evangelion): Themes

 Evangelion Chronicle noted the episode uses the symbolism of hands.
-The theme of doing things with the "hands of men" has been already presented in earlier episodes, including "A Human Work" and "She said, 'Don't make others suffer for your personal hatred'.".
-When Shinji meets his father during Zeruel's battle in "Introjection", concern, hesitation and determination are visible in the movement of Shinji's hands.
-The symbolism of hands and the variety of emotions that can be expressed through them returns often in the series, where people fight with their bare hands or use their hands to strangle others, as in the previous installment's battle or in the movie The End of Evangelion, in which Shinji strangles Asuka and Rei asks Shinji what are his hands for.
-Important phrases related to the characters' secrets are presented in "Introjection"; for example, when Eva-01 rejects the Dummy System, Gendo says "Are you rejecting me?", Rei experiences a feeling of nausea, saying "It is no longer possible."
-During the battle against Zeruel, Rei also says, "Even if I die I can be replaced."
+The theme of doing things with the "hands of men" has already been presented in earlier episodes, including "A Human Work" and "She said, 'Don't make others suffer for your personal hatred'.".
+When Shinji meets his father during Zeruel's battle in "Introjection", concern, hesitation, and determination are visible in the movement of Shinji's hands.
+The symbolism of hands and the variety of emotions that can be expressed through them return often in the series, where people fight with their bare hands or use their hands to strangle others, as in the previous installment's battle or in the movie The End of Evangelion, in which Shinji strangles Asuka, and Rei asks Shinji what his hands are for.
+Important phrases related to the characters' secrets are presented in "Introjection"; for example, when Eva-01 rejects the Dummy System, Gendo says, "Are you rejecting me?", Rei experiences a feeling of nausea, saying "It is no longer possible."
+During the battle against Zeruel, Rei also says, "Even if I die, I can be replaced".
+According to scholar Madeline Ashby, "Rei acknowledges her understanding that she is a clone" with this line.
 Gendo, who is usually depicted as calm and aloof, shows concern at Rei's suicidal strategy, hinting at strong feelings toward Rei.
 According to academic Stevie Suan, Rei operates according to her own volition in the battle, even against her orders, showing Rei has the ability "to act and induce effects".